davidcalikes/Marvelous-Matching/docs/README.md

 - __Other Known Bugs__

+There is a bug that appears on mobile/touchscreen devices when a user navigates via the back button on the browser.
+On mobile touchscreen devices only the loading modal style display property is still set to block and block.
+The user can make this dissapear by simply refreshing the page again but i will continue to look for a more fluid solution to this problem that will enhance the user experience"

-There are currently no other known bugs, but I will add them to this section in the future if and when they appear.
+I will add any other bugs to this section in the future if and when they appear.

 # Deployment